Chinonye1/Africa-Healthcare/README.md

 ## Installation

 No installation is required to enjoy our blog series.
-Simply visit our [website](#) to start your journey into the heart of Africa.
+Simply visit our https://github.com/Chinonye1/Africa-Healthcare.git to start your journey into the heart of Africa.

 ## Usage